Coastal artillery: Poland

 On 19 September, the battery of the Heliodor Laskowski fired at a group of units trawling and shelling the defenses on Kępa Oksywska: M 3, "Nettelbeck", "Fuchs", S.V.K.
 Verband (6 ships), 1st Minesweeper Flotilla (5 ships).

 In the morning of 25 September, the battleships SMS Schleswig-Holstein and SMS Schlesien began shelling the Hel Fortified Area with 280mm shells.
 One of them hit the concrete platform of gun no. 3 of the Heliodor Laskowski battery, killing two sailors and seriously wounding several others.
 The explosion damaged the camouflage, and debris and shrapnel blocked the gun mechanisms.
 Another shell temporarily immobilized gun no. 1, and one of the shrapnel wounded the fire director on the unprotected turret, Captain Przybyszewski.
 The remaining two undamaged guns of the coastal battery fire continuously, obtaining cover for the German battleship SMS Schlesien, which is laying a smoke screen.
 The Hel battery transfers fire to the battleship SMS Schleswig-Holstein.
 At 11:18, both German ships break off the duel and withdraw beyond the range of the Polish battery.
 The German ships fired a total of 159 shells of 280 mm caliber and 209 shells of 150 mm caliber.
 The two damaged guns of the Laskowski battery were soon put into operation, and the wounded commander was replaced by Captain Bohdan Mańkowski.
-On September 28, Captain Przybyszewski leaves the hospital against the doctors' prohibition and returns with his hand in a sling to command the battery.
+On September 28, Captain Przybyszewski leaves the hospital against the doctors' prohibition and returned with his hand in a sling to command the battery.

 In another artillery duel, which took place on September 27, Laskowski's battery scored a direct hit on the battleship's starboard artillery casemate, SMS Schleswig-Holstein, wounding 14 members of its crew.